The Ladies' City Tennis League of Charleston had its unofficial start in 1973 when members of

 The Board of Directors shall consist of:

-- an Executive Board of four elected officers: President, Vice President, Secretary and Treasurer
+- an Executive Board of the following elected officers: President, one (or more) Vice President (s), Secretary and Treasurer

 - all the division coordinators ex officio

-The term for the four Executive Board officers shall be two years, beginning June 1 and ending May 31 two years later.
-An Executive Board officer can serve more than one term; if necessary, and, under special circumstances, an officer can hold more than one position for part or all of a term.
+The term for the Executive Board officers shall be two years, beginning June 1 and ending May 31 two years later.
+An Executive Board officer can serve more than one term.
+If necessary, under special circumstances, an Executive Board officer can hold more than one position for part or all of a term.

-The division coordinators will serve on the Board for one year.
+The division coordinators will serve on the Board for one year and can be reappointed by the Executive Board for additional terms.

 Each member of the Board has one vote.

-The Board may appoint any committee chairmen it deems desirable to perform specific functions not performed by officers (e.g., scheduling, newsletter, special events, etc.) The committee chairmen will be considered nonvoting Board members for the duration of their service.
+The Executive Board may appoint committee chairmen to perform specific functions (e.g., scheduling, newsletter, special events, etc.) and can create "assistant" positions to the Executive Board positions if deemed necessary for the efficient execution of the Board's responsibilities.

 XII.
 ELECTION OF EXECUTIVE BOARD OFFICERS

-By February 1 of the second year of her term, the President shall appoint a nominating committee of at least five CALTA members, consisting of at least one Board member and at least one representative from each division.
+The President shall appoint a nominating committee of at least five CALTA members, consisting of at least one Board member and at least one representative from each division.
 The nominating committee will prepare a proposed slate of officers for the Executive Board.
-The division coordinators will send the proposed slate to the team captains by April 1.
+The division coordinators will send the proposed slate to the team captains.
 Each captain will be asked to indicate whether or not she accepts the slate as proposed.
 A nonresponse will be considered to be an affirmative vote.
 A two-thirds affirmative vote of all CALTA captains will be required for the proposed slate to be approved.
-The election process should be complete by May 1 so that the outgoing and incoming Boards can meet jointly in the month of May before the new Board takes office on June 1.
+The election process should be complete by May 1 so that -- if there is a change in the officers -- the outgoing and incoming Boards can meet jointly in the month of May before the new Board takes office on June 1.

 XIII.
 DUTIES OF BOARD